mdwgti16/mdwgti16.github.io/_posts/usaco/section1_4/2020-01-01-mixing_milk.md

 	8 80
 	6 30

+###	INPUT EXPLANATION
+	100 5 -- MMM wants 100 units of milk from 5 farmers
+	5 20 -- Farmer 1 says, "I can sell you 20 units at 5 cents per unit"
+	9 40 etc.
+	3 10 -- Farmer 3 says, "I can sell you 10 units at 3 cents per unit"
+	8 80 etc.
+	6 30 -- Farmer 5 says, "I can sell you 30 units at 6 cents per unit"

 ### OUTPUT FORMAT

 #### A single line with a single integer that is the minimum cost that Merry Milk Makers must pay for one day's milk.